1. Economic Injury Disaster Loan Advance Grant

 Minnesota’s Department of Employment and Economic Development provides zero-interest loans ranging from $2,500 to $35,000.

 25. New Mexico Covid-19 Business Loan Guarantee Program

 The following grants are unrelated to coronavirus:

-Most federal small business grants go to companies in the fields of science, technology, energy or healthcare.
+Most federal small business grants go to companies in science, technology, energy, or healthcare.
 These companies tend to allocate significant funds to research and development, and the grants help cover the accompanying expenses.

-Though the federal government determines eligibility requirements along with the recipients of the grants, the money doesn’t come directly from them.
-Instead, the federal government distributes the money to state and local governments, which then assume responsibility for giving the money to the recipients.
+Though the federal government determines eligibility requirements and the recipients of the grants, the money doesn’t come directly from them.
+Instead, the federal government distributes the money to state and local governments, assuming responsibility for giving the money to the recipients.

 Here are the most well-known federal small business grants:

 The SBIR offers separate grants from eleven government agencies aiming to encourage scientific entrepreneurship.
 Recipients have established businesses currently researching some form of new technology with serious commercial potential.
 Each agency has its eligibility requirements, topics of interest, and application format.
 The minimum grant starts at $150,000, but businesses with exceptional success projections can reportedly access multiple rounds of funding for as much as $1 million.

 The STTR bears several similarities with the SBIR.
 Still, at least one unique requirement sticks out: the recipient must use the funds to research in collaboration with a government agency.
 These agencies include NASA, the National Institute of Health, the Department of Energy, the Department of Defense, etc. Like the SBIR, each agency distributes its own STTR grant, and the funds come straight out of the agency’s budget.
 Recipients can access $150,000 to $1 million.